 The other end of the pulley wraps around the crankshaft.
 Therefore, the crankshaft and alternator are able to rotate together by the alternator pulley.
 If you didn’t have this pulley, then the alternator would not be able to do its job.

 Loose Alternator Belt Symptoms

-As you continue to drive your vehicle, the alternator belt gets a little bit worn each day.
+As you continue to drive your vehicle, the alternator belt gets a little bit more worn each day.
 It could be susceptible to wear and tear damage or it may even come loose from the pulley.
 Once that happens, you can expect all kinds of symptoms to arise.

-If your alternator belt gets loose as you’re driving, it will cause your engine to stall.
-This, in turn, will cause your vehicle to stall, which means you’ll lose acceleration power and will be forced to pull over onto the side of the road.
+If your alternator belt gets too loose as you’re driving, it may cause your engine to stall.
+This means that you’re engine essentially shuts down and you’ll be forced to pull over onto the side of the road.

 One of the first symptoms that you should notice is the battery warning light coming on.
 This warning light does not always mean there is a problem with the battery itself.
 It could just mean there is an electrical problem in the vehicle which is impacting the battery.

 When the alternator can no longer fully charge the battery because of a loose alternator belt, the battery will then try to provide all the power to the vehicle on its own.
 Unfortunately, the battery will die within minutes because it doesn’t have enough power to sustain all the vehicle’s energy needs by itself.

 Read also: Top 5 Best Hybrid Car Under 25000

 The replacement cost of an alternator belt is typically between $100 and $200.
 The part cost is between $25 and $80 while the labor cost is between $75 and $120.
 The true replacement cost will depend on how long it takes the mechanic to access your alternator belt.